dlom123/cryptodip/README.md

 npm run server
 ```

-4. Load the app on the displayed port using your web browser
+4. Browse to the app on the displayed port using your web browser!

 ---